The History of Mince Pies

 During the Stuart and Georgian times, in the UK, mince pies were a status symbol at Christmas.
 Very rich people liked to show off at their Christmas parties by having pies made is different shapes (like stars, crescents, hearts, tears, & flowers); the fancy shaped pies could often fit together a bit like a jigsaw!
 They also had pies which looked like the 'knot gardens' that were popular during those periods.
 Having pies like this meant you were rich and could afford to employ the best, and most expensive, pastry cooks.

-Now they are normally made in a round shape and are eaten hot or cold.
+Now mince pies are eaten hot or cold.
 I like mine hot with some ice cream!

 A custom from the middle ages says that if you eat a mince pie on every day from Christmas to Twelfth Night (evening of the 5th January) you will have happiness for the next 12 months!